YuanKJing/YuanKJing/README.md

 - 👋 Hi, I’m @YuanKJing
-- 👀 I’m interested in deeplearning
+- 👀 I’m interested in deeplearning LLM and Embodied AI
 - 🌱 I’m currently learning computerscience in Harbin Institute of Technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 QQ :1851948745 WEchat :x1851948745